 CHARLES JORDAN LEGACY COMMUNITY SERVICE SCHOLARSHIP

-- Student MUST identify as Black, African-American, or African descent.
+- Student must identify as Black, African-American, or of African descent.

-- Student MUST be an incoming high school Sophomore, Junior, or Senior attending a private school within the Portland Metro area.
+- Student must be an incoming high school freshman, sophomore, junior, or senior attending a private school within the Portland metro area.

-- Student MUST have a solid belief in the importance of and history of service in their community, with a minimum of 20 hours of community service preformed each calendar year.
+- Student must have a solid belief in the importance of service and a history of service in their community, with a minimum of 20 hours of community service performed each calendar year.

-- Student MUST be in good academic standing, meaning not on academic probation or in an academic remediation program as defined by the private high school he/she is attending.
+- Student must be in good academic standing, meaning not on academic probation or in an academic remediation program as defined by the private high school they are attending.

-- Student must provide two letters of recommendation:
+- Student must provide one letter of recommendation:

-- One Professional Letter of Recommendation from a community or nonprofit leader.
+- 1) A professional letter of recommendation from a community or nonprofit leader

 2) An academic letter of recommendation from a teacher, counselor, principal, coach, or school official.
 Note: Letters of recommendation from immediate family members will not be accepted.

-- Unofficial transcript showing cumulative GPA and good academic standing (incoming freshmen should include eighth grade transcripts).
+- Student must submit a transcript showing cumulative GPA and good academic standing (incoming freshmen should include eighth grade transcripts).